 The following framework for creating an intranet project communications plan can help create a smoother path and ultimately higher adoption and engagement.

 Step #1: Define communications objectives for your intranet communications plan

-Your communications objectives should support your intranet objectives (see Step 1 to a New Intranet: Determining Business Objectives).
+Your communications objectives should support your intranet objectives.
 Communication objectives usually seek to create awareness, establish needs, change attitudes or drive actions.
 Review your intranet objectives and determine what knowledge, attitudes, and actions will help get you there.
 Contemplate what might prevent you from achieving your intranet objectives and how communications can help you overcome these barriers.

 For example, our client Penn State wanted to help employees connect and relate better to their peers.
 They set an objective to create awareness about the new employee directory features.
 Their launch campaign included posters with fun facts employees could learn about their peers using the new directory features.

 Another example is LPK, a design consultancy.
 Their previous intranet was hard to use and infrequently updated.
 Therefore, employees had developed negative sentiment towards their intranet.
 They set out to change employee attitudes and developed a "Who Killed the Wiki?" thriller-style launch video to celebrate the destruction of their old intranet and to break down old attitudes.